What are some good recipes for pecan pie bark? Is this a pecan pie? What are some of the best flavors for pecan bark?

 - Perfect for Gifting: Pack it up in a cute box or bag, and you have an irresistible holiday gift that everyone will love.

-- Versatile Base: This recipe uses saltine crackers for a perfectly crisp base, but you can also swap them out for graham crackers or even matzo for a different twist.
+- Versatile Base: This recipe uses saltine crackers for a perfectly crisp base, but you can also substitute them for graham crackers or even matzo for a different twist.

 Ingredients